tcroshaw/tcroshaw.github.io/README.md

 ## Can Social Data Predict a Natural Catastrophe?

-This project is an investigation into how Twitter data can be used to predict the severity of major natural catastrophes.
+This project is an investigation into how Twitter data can be used to predict a major natural catastrophes.
 Specifically, can social data help us determine:
-- Which areas have sustained the greatest damage?
 - How large will the financial loss be?
 - How many claims can be expected?
+- Which areas have sustained the greatest damage?

 Please follow the link below to view the progress of the investigation: